HOW CATER WORKS

 - Open tools and digital resources

-- Validated scales and instruments
+- Validated scales and measurement instruments

 - Research protocols and templates

-- Shared datasets and exemplars
+- Shared datasets, exemplars, and methods resources

 Researcher engagement